Children are not young adults.

 They are different physically, physiologically, emotionally, and socially.
 Therefore, youth sports should fit the special needs of children.

-With 10 and Under Tennis kids can start playing tennis at the age of 4-5.
-In order to achieve this, for only the fifth time in the history of tennis, the Rules of Tennis have changed.
+In order to achieve this, for only the fifth time in the history of tennis, the Rules of Tennis changed in 2012.

 Smaller an scalable courts